Wright's Ferry: Founding father

 John Wright was a Quaker who first came to the area in 1724 to explore the land and preach to the local Native Americans.
 He moved his family to a plot 100 yards from the left bank in 1726, establishing a small settlement along with Robert Barber and Samuel Blunston.
 In 1730, he was granted a patent to operate a ferry across the river.
 He developed the ferry with the aid of his two friends.

-Wright also built a ferry house and a tavern on the eastern shore of the Susquehanna, and the town grew up around it.
+Wright built a ferry house and a tavern on the eastern shore of the Susquehanna, and the town grew up around it.
 The tavern has been preserved and is designated as a historic site.
 It is north of present-day Locust Street, on Front Street along the river, in present-day Columbia.
 The two-story log tavern, operated by John Wright, Jr. until 1834, consisted of a large room on either end connected by a passageway.
 When John Jr. married, he moved to York County’s western shore at Wright's Ferry West (later named Wrightsville), where he built another ferry house and tavern.

 In later years, John Wright senior became involved in local governmental affairs.
 He rented his original ferry to others for operating and eventually sold it.

 In 1729, after Wright had petitioned William Penn’s son to create a new county, the provincial government took land from Chester County to establish Lancaster County, Pennsylvania, the fourth county in the colony of Pennsylvania.
 County residents, Native Americans and colonists alike, regularly traveled to Wright’s home to file papers and claims, seek government assistance and redress of issues, and register land deeds.
 During this time, the town was called “Wright’s Ferry.”